-New Jersey – Although the season has so far been kind to New Jersey in terms of winter weather, just one winter storm can have disastrous consequences.
-Snow, sleet and wet or icy roads and walkways can make getting around not only inconvenient, but dangerous as well.
-According to the Centers for Disease Control (CDC), one out of three adults, age 65 and older, falls each year.
+Winter in New Jersey can be a harsh reality.
+Below average temperatures, snow, sleet and wet or icy roads and walkways can make getting around not only inconvenient, but dangerous as well.
+According to the Centers for Disease Control, one out of three adults, age 65 and older, falls each year.
 These falls are the most common cause of nonfatal injuries and hospital admissions for trauma.
 Bad weather exacerbates this with the addition of hazardous such as snow, ice and the wet surfaces and large puddles that are remnants of spring and summer rain storms.

-Health care professionals from Barnabas Health Hospice and Home Care understand the challenges and devastating consequences that a serious fall can inflict on an older adult and urge individuals to take some simple precautions to decrease their risk of falling.
+Health care professionals from Barnabas Health Home Care, understand the challenges and devastating consequences that a serious fall can inflict on an older adult and urge individuals to take precautions to decrease their risk of falling.

 - Wear proper footwear.
 Ensure that shoes and boots have proper traction to help with stability on snowy, wet, bumpy and icy surfaces.